syncfusion-content/xamarin-docs/Xamarin/SfChart/Getting-Started.md

 ## Add title

-You can add title to chart to provide information to the user about the data being plotted in the chart.
-Title can be set using the [`SfChart.Title`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.SfChart~Title.html) property as shown in the following code,
+You can add a title to chart to provide information to the user about the data being plotted in the chart.
+Titles can be set using the [`SfChart.Title`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.SfChart~Title.html) property as shown in the following code:

 {% tabs %}